TomRobinson34/TomRobinson34/README.md

 - 👋 Hi, I’m @TomRobinson34 in Atlanta, GA
-- 👀 I’m interested in everything python.
+- 👀 I’m interested in everything php - looking at realtime chat app functionality.
-- 🌱 I’m currently learning Flask and Bootstrap.
-- 💞️ I’m looking to collaborate on web development, app development using python.
 - 📫 How to reach me...

 <!---